ZhouLinli/IR-Projects/Survey Assessment/BAMsurvey.md

 events could happen at **different times** and days of the week, which may increase the possibilities of more people to be able to attend.
-The respondent also requested BAM events to have both in-person and **online recorded** versions, so that people can complete BAM program with more flexibility.
+The respondent also requested BAM events to have both in-person and **online recorded** versions, so that people can complete BAM programs with more flexibility.
 Additionally, a respondent recommended that a BAM **event calendar** could be helpful for participants to plan overall.